ARCHIVED - Telecom Commission Letter - 8678-C12-200605553

 This page has been archived on the Web

 Information identified as archived on the Web is for reference, research or recordkeeping purposes.
 Archived Decisions, Notices and Orders (DNOs) remain in effect except to the extent they are amended or reversed by the Commission, a court, or the government.
 The text of archived information has not been altered or updated after the date of archiving.
 Changes to DNOs are published as “dashes” to the original DNO number.
 Web pages that are archived on the Web are not subject to the Government of Canada Web Standards.
 As per the Communications Policy of the Government of Canada, you can request alternate formats by contacting us.

 File Number: 8678-C12-200605553

 By Electronic mail

-Re: Review of price cap framework , Telecom Public Notice CRTC 2006-5 - Additional Interrogatories
+Re: Review of price cap framework, Telecom Public Notice 2006-5

-A response to this interrogatory is to be filed with the Commission, and served on all the interested parties to this proceeding, by the start of the oral public hearing on 10 October 2006
+Responses to these interrogatories are to be filed with the Commission, and served on all the interested parties to this proceeding, by 6 September 2006.

 (Original signed by)

 1201 At paragraph iv) of its submission, MTS Allstream stated that, ''.the price cap regime for retail services for the next price cap period should be designed in a manner that promotes competition, protects consumers, facilitates increased reliance on market forces and reduces regulatory burden.''